Riateche/widgem/README.md

-# salvation
+# widgem

-**salvation is a work in progress.
+**widgem is a work in progress.
 It's not ready for use.**

-salvation is a lightweight cross-platform desktop widget toolkit.
+widgem is a lightweight cross-platform desktop widget toolkit.
 It aims to provide standard UI elements for desktop applications (buttons, text inputs, menus, etc.) with consistent look and feel across Linux, Windows, and macOS.

 ## Main goals